The Best Drybrushes for Miniatures & Models – 2021

 Don’t get me wrong, these are not bad and for the price, they will allow you to drybrush.
 But no better than any cheap synthetic hair brush with a flat edge would.

-4. Games Workshop Citadel Drybrushes
+7. Games Workshop Citadel Drybrushes

 A slight step up and made with a blend of synthetic and Ox hair, these are pretty much the standard dry brushes used by most miniature painters.
 They do a good job.
-Until I realised there are much better options at a fraction of the price, they have been my go-to for all forms of drybrushing.
+Until I realised there are much better options at a fraction of the price, they had been my go-to for all forms of drybrushing.

-3. Rosemary & Co.
+6. Rosemary & Co.
 Smooshing Brush

 The hairs are packed tightly into the ferrule really to create a dense brush.
 One which is which will be firm to the touch, but still flexible.
 The domed shape allows for application at any angle.
 This leaves a more consistent blend on the surface of your model.